 Steve is a writer, therapist and educator whose 'soul-making' work is breaking new ground in exploring ways of supporting people in their wellbeing, development, creativity and activism.

 After graduating with a first class degree in Architecture from The University of Bath in 2008, she worked for 10 years in an international Landscape Architecture practice whilst pursuing her own creative interests on the side.
 She formed Ruth Thorp Studio in 2013 to showcase her work in illustration, surface-pattern design, original paper products, graphics, branding and website design.
-She has had hew work published in a number of independent magazines and journals, including cover art for Severine, Halo Lit, Barefoot Diaries and Unpsychology Magazine.
+She has had hew work published in a number of independent magazines and journals, including Severine, Halo Lit, Barefoot Diaries, Unpsychology Magazine and Ernest Journal.

 Her first book ‘The Squawks’ was published by Raw Mixture in April 2014, quickly followed in 2015 by a collaborative project with her sister Sarah who wrote 'Lilly Mae'.
 Ruth wrote and illustrated 'Squiggle Bee', published in November 2015.

-Ruth has provided the book design and beautiful illustrations for two of our most successful books: ‘Soul Manifestos & Pieces of Joy’ and ‘Soul Meditations’ written by Steve Thorp and designed the cover art for 'Faces in the Water' by Sarah Mahfoudh.
+Ruth has provided the book design and beautiful illustrations for: ‘Soul Manifestos & Pieces of Joy’, ‘Soul Meditations’ and 'Blue Marble' written by Steve Thorp and designed the cover art for 'Faces in the Water' by Sarah Mahfoudh.

 Her passions in life include keeping fit, running, dancing, reading, writing and baking.
 She believes in enjoying life to the full and doing things that make her happy.
 Fortunately (or unfortunately, depending on how you look at it) the list of things that make her happy is pretty extensive, so she spends a lot of time frantically running from the gym to Pilates, to dancing...